The Ultimate Bonefishing Destination: Fanning Island

 From your base here, the daily travel is simple.
 The atoll is only 10 miles long by 5 miles wide so travel to fishing spots within the lagoon is a breeze.

-In addition to casting for double digit Bonefish and monster GT’s, expect to fish for Bluefin Trevally, big bumpies (Bumphead Parrotfish), Napoleon Wrasse and many more species.
+In addition to casting for double digit Bonefish and monster GT’s, expect to fish for Triggerfish, Bluefin Trevally, big bumpies (Bumphead Parrotfish), Napoleon Wrasse, and Golden Trevally among the tropical species list.

 On arrival at Fanning Island, you’ll appreciate the equatorial weather.
 It’s a consistent 24-29°C (75-85°F) all year around.
 Being so close to the equator means sunrise and sunset are always within 15 minutes of 6.00am and 6.30pm.
 You have up to ten hours a day of fishing available to you.